Insert Data¶

 data integrity

-associated downstream entries are also deleted (e.g. Raw
+associated downstream entries are also deleted (e.g. Raw, IntervalList).

 Note: The deletion process can be complicated by Merge Tables when the entry is referenced by a part table.
 To demo deletion in these cases, run the hidden code below.